Download species observation data

 2. Under New Project, click Map.

-Create a new project using the Map template.
+Create a project using the Map template.

 3. In the New Project window, for Name, type EuropeanBadger_Habitat.
 Leave Location unchanged and confirm that Create a folder for this project is checked.